FairwindsOps/terraform-bastion/aws/README.md

 Description: The ID of the bastion security group

-## Additional Design Considerations

-The [design document](./DESIGN.md) describes the goals and vision for this project.

 ## Contributing

-Thank you for your interest in improving this module.
-Please see [contributing](./CONTRIBUTING.md) for additional information.
+We are happy to share this internal module with the community.
+We appreciate suggestions for improvement, and recommend starting by opening an issue.
+Please see [contributing.md](../CONTRIBUTING.md) for details.

+## Design Considerations

+The [design document](../DESIGN.md) describes the goals and vision for this project.